 IMPORTDATA lacks any automation features.
 So, each time you need to update your imported CSV data, you’ll have to do it manually.
 The only way to automate importing purely in Google Sheets is to write a code using Google Apps Script.
 You may check out Stack Overflow and discover a code sample provided by one of the users.
 But should you?

-Coupler.io already has this feature implemented, and all you have to do is to pick the schedule for your automatic data re-import.
+Coupler.io already has this feature implemented, and all you have to do is to choose the frequency for automatic data refresh on and customize the schedule.